FreeCAD/FreeCAD-documentation/wiki/Macro_ExpandTreeItem.md

 #
 # Expands selected tree and all sub trees in the tree view.
 # if selected tree is already expanded this tree and all sub trees are collapsed True/False
-# if there is no selection all trees are collapse False
+# if there is no selection all trees are expanded
 #
 __Title__    = "Macro ExpandTreeItem"
 __Author__   = "wmayer, UR_"